Suchismita-Deb/Suchismita-Deb.github.io/content/post/SystemDesign/SystemdesignByteByteGoVideos.md

 ### **What is OSI Model.**

-What does it have to do with the osi model how does tcp ip fit into this let's take a look the osi model or the open systems interconnect model is a theoretical framework that provides one way of thinking about networking.
+The osi model or the open systems interconnect model is a theoretical framework that provides one way of thinking about networking.

-He splits the network communication between two devices on a network into seven abstraction layers the physical layer is the bottom most layer it is responsible for transmitting raw bits of data across a physical connexion the data link layer is the second layer it takes the raw bits from the physical layer and organises them into frames it ensures that the frames are delivered to the correct destination the Ethernet primarily lives in this layer the network layer is the 3rd layer this is responsible for routing data frames across different networks the ip part of tcp ip is a well known example of this layer the transport layer is the 4th layer it handles end to end communication between 2 nodes this is the layer where tcp and udp live tcp provides reliable end to end communication between devices it does this by dividing the data into small manageable segments and sending each segment individually each segment has a sequence number attached to it the receiving end uses the secret numbers to reassemble the data in the correct order pcp also provides error checking to make sure that the data was not corrupted during transmission udp is another popular protocol in the transport layer it is similar to tcp but it is simpler and faster unlike tcp utp does not provide the same level of error checking or reliability it simply sends packets of data from one device to another the receiving end is responsible for determining whether the packets will receive correctly if an error is detected the receiving end simply discards the packet the remaining layers are session presentation and application layers this is where the osi model loses its usefulness in practise there are two fine grain and do not really reflect reality in general this sufficient to collapse them into a single layer and consider application protocols like http and simply layer 7 protocols now let's go through an example and examine how data moves through the layers when transmitting over the network when a user sends a http request to a Web server over the network the http header is added to the data at the application layer then the tcp header is added to the data it is encapsulated into tcp segments at the transport layer the header contains the source port destination port and sequence number the segments are then encapsulated with an ip header and the network layer the ip header contains the source and destination ip addresses a Mac header is added to the data link layer with the source and destination mac addresses it is worth noting that in the real world this is a bit nuanced the Mac addresses are usually not the Mac address of the sending and the receiving ends the Mac addresses of the routing devices in the next hop of a usually long journey across the Internet the encapsulated frames are sent over the network in raw bits in the physical layer when the Web Server receives the raw bits from the network it reverses the process the headers are removed layer by layer eventually the web server processes the http request to conclude the osi mod is one way of thinking about networks his primary purpose is educational even though the layers don't fit the real world use cases perfectly they are still widely used by networking vendors and cloud providers as a shorthand to describe where the networking products sit in the osi model for example cloud load balances are broadly divided into two categories L4 and L7 and L7 load balancer is a shorthand to mean that the load balancer operates at the application protocol layer like http or https and therefore load balancer on the other hand operates at the tcp level.
+Application Layer.
+Presentation Layer.
+Session Layer.
+Transport Layer.
+Network Layer.
+Data Link Layer.
+Physical Layer.

+The physical layer is the bottom most layer it is responsible for transmitting raw bits of data across a physical connection.

+The data link layer is the second layer it takes the raw bits from the physical layer and organises them into frames.
+It ensures that the frames are delivered to the correct destination.
+The Ethernet primarily lives in this layer.

+The network layer is the 3rd layer this is responsible for routing data frames across different networks.
+The ip part of tcp ip is a well known example of this layer.

+The transport layer is the 4th layer it handles end to end communication between 2 nodes this is the layer where tcp and udp live.

+TCP provides reliable end to end communication between devices it does this by dividing the data into small manageable segments and sending each segment individually.
+Each segment has a sequence number attached to it the receiving end uses the secret numbers to reassemble the data in the correct order.

+TCP also provides error checking to make sure that the data was not corrupted during transmission udp is another popular protocol in the transport layer it is similar to tcp but it is simpler and faster unlike tcp utp does not provide the same level of error checking or reliability.

+It simply sends packets of data from one device to another the receiving end is responsible for determining whether the packets will receive correctly if an error is detected the receiving end simply discards the packet.

+The remaining layers are session presentation and application layers this is where the osi model loses its usefulness in practise there are two fine grain and do not really reflect reality.
+In general this sufficient to collapse them into a single layer and consider application protocols like http and simply layer 7 protocols.

+An example to examine how data moves through the layers when transmitting over the network.

+When a user sends a http request to a Web server over the network the http header is added to the data at the application layer then the tcp header is added to the data.

+It is encapsulated into tcp segments at the transport layer.

+The header contains the source port destination port and sequence number.

+{{<figure src="/images/SystemDesign/Header.png" alt="ConsistentHashing." caption="Header.">}}

+The segments are then encapsulated with an ip header and the network layer.

+The ip header contains the source and destination ip addresses a Mac header is added to the data link layer with the source and destination mac addresses.

+It is worth noting that in the real world this is a bit nuanced the Mac addresses are usually not the Mac address of the sending and the receiving ends the Mac addresses of the routing devices in the next hop of a usually long journey across the Internet.

+The encapsulated frames are sent over the network in raw bits in the physical layer when the Web Server receives the raw bits from the network it reverses the process the headers are removed layer by layer eventually the web server processes the http request.

+They are still widely used by networking vendors and cloud providers as a shorthand to describe where the networking products sit in the osi model for example cloud load balances are broadly divided into two categories L4 and L7.

+L7 load balancer is a shorthand to mean that the load balancer operates at the application protocol layer like http or https.

+L4 load balancer on the other hand operates at the tcp level.

+{{<figure src="/images/SystemDesign/OSIModel.png" alt="OSIModel." caption="OSIModel.">}}

 ### CAP Theorem.